coezbay/TestPrepWeb/README.md

 - **Write tests**: Test thoroughly and ensure that TestPrepWeb works consistently across different browsers and devices.
 - **Separation of mock exams by period of realization**: Separate mock exams by period of realization and implement a selection menu at the start of the application.
+- **Guidance for using jsonschema.json**: Write a guide on how to use the jsonschema.json, for both IDE-dependent and IDE-independent settings.

 ## Planned Features

 - **Responsive Design**: Optimization of the quiz application for various screen sizes and devices.
 - **Languages**: Make the application multilingual.
+- **Customizable Themes**: Self-explanatory.
+- **Import Options**: Allow questions and answers to be imported (ideally schema-independent).
+- **Customizable Quiz Modules**: Enable users to create their own quiz modules based on specific topics or difficulty levels.
+- **Save and Continue**: Feature that allows users to save their progress and resume at a later time.
+- **Detailed Statistics**: Provide detailed statistics about user performance, including areas of strength and those needing improvement.
+- **Customizable Reports**: Allow users to create and export customizable reports on their performance and progress.

 ## Continuous Development